+Capital expenditure represents money spent on purchasing, upgrading and improving assets.
 Capital expenditure usually generates an asset that has a useful life of more than one year.
-In total, the spend on both Capital and Revenue projects was £4,904,000_and the rephasing of projects total £3,297,000.
-These amounts have been rolled over and added to the Programme of Capital and Revenue Projects for 2024/25.
+In total, the spend on both Capital and Revenue projects was £16,196k and the rephasing of projects total £5,166k.

-^{} Variations are explained in Outturn Report to Cabinet 15 July 2024.
+\\ Variations are explained in Outturn Report to Cabinet 30 June 2025.

-[#] Other adjustments are items that were included in Outturn but need to be excluded from Net Cost of Service (NCS) in the CIES as these items are shown below NCS in the Statement of Accounts e.g. Investment Property income, non-ringfenced grants, and external interest.
+Other adjustments are items that were included in Outturn but need to be excluded from Net Cost of Service (NCS) in the CIES as these items are shown below NCS in the Statement of Accounts e.g. Investment Property income, non-ringfenced grants, and external interest.
 In addition, finance leases and recharged salaries to front line services have to be adjusted as the shown as fully recharged services in the Statement of Accounts.